 Not only are the professionals Robert Half provides skilled, experienced and ready to work, but they also remain our employees.
 That means you have no risk and no burden associated with classifying workers properly.

-It’s going to be increasingly difficult for companies to classify workers as independent contractors once California AB5 becomes law on Jan.
-1, 2020, and other states follow suit.
+It’s going to be increasingly difficult for companies to classify workers as independent contractors now that California AB5 is law, and other states are likely to follow suit.
 Robert Half can be your solution to hiring talent without the hassles and worries of misclassification.